 Amendments to the Archives Act in 1994 made Cabinet notebooks eligible for public release 50 years after their creation.
 The 1950 Cabinet notebooks, released in 2001, were the first notebooks to be released for public access.

-In 2013 Cabinet notebooks up to an including 1968 are in the open access period.
+In 2019 Cabinet notebooks up to and including 1986 are in the open access period.

 The longer closed period for Cabinet notebooks is to protect the operations of Cabinet and in particular the principle of 'collective responsibility'.
 The notebooks have particular sensitivity in that they record the views expressed by ministers individually, not just the collective decisions of Cabinet.